 These last two policies raised import prices, which slowed growth.
 Then growth slowed even more because U.S. companies couldn't raise prices to remain profitable.
 Since they couldn't lower wages either, the only way to reduce costs was to lay off workers.
 That increased unemployment.
 Unemployment reduces consumer demand and slows economic growth.
 In other words, Nixon's three attempts to boost growth and control inflation had the opposite effect.

 The Federal Reserve's attempts to fight stagflation only worsened it.
-Between 1971 and 1978, it raised the fed funds rate to fight inflation, then lowered it to fight recession.
+Between 1971 and 1978, it raised the fed funds rate to fight inflation, then lowered it to fight the recession.
 This "stop-go" monetary policy confused businesses.
 They kept prices high, even when the Fed lowered rates.
-That sent inflation up to 13.3 percent by 1979.
+That sent inflation up to 13.3% by 1979.

-Federal Reserve Chair Paul Volcker ended stagflation by raising the rate to 20 percent in 1980.
-But it was at a great cost.
-It created the 1980-82 recession.
+Federal Reserve Chair Paul Volcker ended stagflation by raising the rate to 20% in 1980.
+But it was at a high cost.
+It created the 1980-1982 recession.

 This massive increase in global liquidity prevented deflation, a far greater risk.
-The Fed won't allow inflation to go beyond its inflation target of 2 percent for the core inflation rate.
+The Fed won't allow inflation to go beyond its inflation target of 2% for the core inflation rate.
 If inflation rose above that target, the Fed would reverse course and institute constrictive monetary policy.

 The unusual conditions that created stagflation during the 1970s are unlikely to reoccur.